asbru-cm/asbru-cm/README.md

   As [David Torrejon Vaquerizas](https://github.com/perseo22), the author of PAC Manager, could not find time, for some reasons that we respect, to continue the work on his project and was not open for external contributions ([see this](https://github.com/perseo22/pacmanager/issues/57)), a fork was needed to ensure the future and give the opportunity to the community to take over.

+More questions can be found on the [dedicated project wiki page](https://github.com/asbru-cm/asbru-cm/wiki/Frequently-Asked-Questions).

 ### Contributing

 If you want to contribute to Ásbrú Connection Manager, first check out the [issues](https://github.com/asbru-cm/asbru-cm/issues) and see if your request is not listed yet.
 Issues and pull requests will be triaged and responded to as quickly as possible.